 The following table sets forth information with respect to stock options granted to each of our named executive officers during fiscal 2004 and includes the potential realizable value, which is the hypothetical gain that could be achieved if options were exercised at the end of their terms.
-This determination assumes options are exercised at the end of their terms, based on assumed annually compounded rates of stock appreciation of 5% and 10% and based on an assumed initial public offering price of \$16.00 per share, which is the mid-point of the price range shown on the cover of this preliminary prospectus, net of the exercise price but before taxes associated with exercise.
+This determination assumes options are exercised at the end of their terms, based on assumed annually compounded rates of stock appreciation of 5% and 10% and based on an initial public offering price of \$18.00 per share, net of the exercise price but before taxes associated with exercise.
 These assumed rates of appreciation comply with the rules of the SEC and do not represent our estimate of future common stock prices.
 Actual gains, if any, on stock option exercises will depend on the future performance of our common stock.
 We granted options to purchase a total of 400,119 shares of common stock during fiscal 2004.